 Egg - Scrambled, Boiled, Omelette

 The ones in italics refer to what I make.
-I will be most happy getting tried and tested recipes for the rest.
+I will be most happy to get tried and tested recipes for the rest.

 New ideas other than what is listed here can also be sent for the event.
 I have listed only what came to my mind!